 - Simple to use - plug and play in the original sense of the phrase.

-- No additional hardware like disk drive was required.
-That was very important at a time when a disk drive was several times more expensive than the computer.
+- No additional hardware, like a disk drive, was required.
+That was very important when a disk drive was several times more expensive than a computer.

-- No loading was required, the program is instantly available when the machine is powered on.
-Compared to disk or even cassette drives cartridges are infinitely fast.
+- No loading was required; the program was instantly available when you powered the machine.
+Compared to disk or even cassette drives, cartridges are infinitely fast.

-- No DOS or command line input required.
+- No DOS or command line input is required.

 Cartridges also had benefits for the software producer:

-- Hardware is hard to copy with reasonable effort, so using cartridges inhibited piracy in the beginning.
+- Hardware is hard to duplicate with reasonable effort, so using cartridges inhibited piracy initially.

-With the advent of inexpensive disk drives and disks it all changed of course because it became more attractive for the software producer to release the software on disk.
+With the advent of inexpensive disk drives and disks, it all changed because it became more attractive for the software producer to release the software on disk.
 At least until the race between copy protection and crackers was lost.
 Nevertheless, all the benefits for the consumer are still highly desirable today.
-And besides that there are software titles for which the original program is only available on cartridge, for example OSS Action! or SpartaDOS X. Even new titles are sometime released as cartridge-only versions, for example Space Harrier and Atariblast.
-In most cases these programs are cartridge-only, because they leverage the possibilities have having several kilobytes up to megabytes of ROM space directly available to the programmer via bank switching.
-Many software producers in the 80ies even created their individual cartridge hardware and bank switching schemes for the best fit to their software requirements.
+Besides that, there are software titles for which the original program is only available on cartridge, for example, OSS Action! or SpartaDOS X. Even new titles are sometimes released as cartridge-only versions, for example, Space Harrier and Atariblast.
+In most cases, these programs are cartridge-only because they leverage the possibilities of having several kilobytes up to megabytes of ROM space directly available to the programmer via bank switching.
+Many software producers in the 80ies even created individual cartridge hardware and bank switching schemes to fit their software requirements best.

-And this is where The!Cart comes into play.
-The unique key feature of The!Cart is the hardware level emulation of 35 different bank switching schemes.
+And this is where "The!Cart" comes into play.
+The unique key feature of "The!Cart" is the hardware-level emulation of 35 different bank switching schemes.
 No other hardware can currently do that.
-Combined with the 128 MB of Flash ROM allows you to put basically every ROM release that ever existed for the Atari 8-bit computer on a single cartridge.
-Via the menu with the Google like search you can easily find the right entry in up to 15.000 ROM files and run the program instantly without any loading.
+Combined with the 128 MB of Flash ROM, you can put every ROM release for the Atari 8-bit computer on a single cartridge.
+Via the menu, with the Google-like search, you can easily find the correct entry in up to 15.000 ROM files and run the program instantly without any loading.